oflynned/Snapchat-Filter/README.md

 Make sure you have Python 3 installed, see here for easy installation with Brew on OSX http://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/

 Also make sure you have pip installed with the libraries dlib and numpy.
 Install any others as required.

+If you want to create bug fixes or extend functionality, feel free to send pull requests.